zanderteller/dqm/docs/user_guide.rst

 That's it.
 The operators are now stored in the instance, and you'll never need to touch them or change them. (*Note: this step can be slow for large data sets, especially when using a large basis.*)

-If you want the gory mathematical details, see the technical summary *Understanding DQM*.
+If you want the gory mathematical details, see the section on "Building the Quantum Operators" in the technical summary `Understanding DQM <https://github.com/zanderteller/dqm/blob/main/docs/Understanding%20DQM.pdf>`_.

 Here, we'll just give an extremely brief description of each operator: